 You’ve seen how to get started with Terraspace and AWS.
-From here, you can check out the Docs to learn more:
+You can also check out the Docs to learn more:

 - Intro: Review Terraform intro features.